department-of-veterans-affairs/vets-website/content/pages/education/opt out.md

 ### How do I tell VA I don’t want my information shared?

 You’ll need to fill out a short form to tell us you want to opt out of sharing this information.
-You can get started right now:
+You can get started right now.

 <a class="usa-button-primary va-button-primary" href="/education/opt out/form-0993/">Opt Out</a>